NXT Report, 6/24/25

 Main Event.
 Izzi Dame (with Tatum Paxley) VS Jordynne Grace VS Lash Legend VS Jaida Parker

 All four just attack each other to start the match.
 Fatal Influence all watch in the arena.
 Lash and Dame end up mid ring.
 They trade chops, but Lash hits a lariat and dumps her.
 Grace enters and she eats an elbow too.
 She misses a spear and Parker attacks Grace.
 Grace lands a fishermans for two.
 Dame makes the save and drives her into the corner and backdrops her.
 Lash breaks up a pin attempt.
 Parker then jumps from the top on Lash.
 She then lands a inverted suplex on Grace.
 Lash plants Parker on the announce table and Grace slams Lash on the floor, only to be thrown back first into the apron by Dame.
+Parker hits a drive bye on Dame.
+They end up back in the ring and Tatum interferes on behalf of Dame, only to be carried from the ring by Zaria and Sol Ruca, who came out to retrieve her.
+We return from break with Parker slamming Lash, but taken down by Grace.
+Grace is slammed by Dame.
+Lash then slams Parker, also taking out Dame.
+Grace is caught on the top by Parker.
+Lash comes from behind.
+They tumble to the floor.
+Dame stops a pinfall.
+Dame rocks Parker with rights.
+They end up on the top.
+Lash joins them.
+Grace comes to the top and super powerbombs them all to a holy shit chant after diving over the pile.
+Grace gets a two count.
+Parker hits a running knee on Grace.
+Lash takes everyone out.
+She hits a slam on Parker, but Grace double stomps her and puts Parker in the rack and slams her for the win.